 Training others to act as gatekeepers on college campuses is pivotal, Granello says.
 “They’re not counselors, but they’re people who have their finger on the pulse of what’s going on.”
 Gatekeepers can be trained to recognize warning signs and then reach out and ask the student to come with them to get help.
 “We have to be more proactive about being out in the university, not waiting for people to come to us,” Granello says.
 She points out that in the past decade, none of the students who died by suicide at Ohio State had been to the counseling center.
 “They fall under the radar.
 Counselors can’t wait for them.
 [That's why] gatekeepers are important.”

 The period after a suicide takes place is a “very dangerous” time in schools, Granello says, because of the possibility of suicide contagion.
 Granello and her husband were called recently to a small college campus after a student completed suicide.
 As might be expected, the college community had organized memorial services and candlelight vigils, flown the flag at half-staff and participated in other tributes in the aftermath of the suicide.

 “It comes from the heart and comes from the right place, but it’s exactly the wrong thing to do,” Granello says.
 “They had a copycat suicide a month later.
 The point is that all of us have to be very careful that we are following empirically validated post-vention procedures, not what we feel we should naturally do.
 Schools aren’t trying to encourage contagion; they just don’t know.”
-She emphasizes the importance of following the specific protocols for post-vention procedures put out by the American Association of Suicidology (see “Resources on the Web” on page 32).
+She emphasizes the importance of following the specific protocols for post-vention procedures put out by the American Association of Suicidology (see “Resources on the Web” below).